erinlbritton/Trivia-Game/README.md

 When a user clicks the START button, the music changes to match the selected game.

-Each round consists of five questions, and the user has five seconds to guess.
-After five seconds, the correct answer is revealed.
+Each round consists of five questions, and the user has ten seconds to guess.
+After ten seconds, the correct answer is revealed.
 If the user failed to choose, the correct answer is revealed along with a "Time's Up!" message.

 A user can only select another game at the completion of each round.